folkelib/Folke.Elm/README.md

 ##Limitations

-* Only MySQL
+* Only MySQL and Sqlite
-* Primary key must be int Id
+* In development, not feature complete but usable.